Need an instrument for your child? Here are four reasons why renting is better than buying:

 Your students passion might not lie in their first choice - easily move your rent-to-own credit to any other band or orchestra instrument at any time.

-Everlasting Gift of Music - because the music your child learns is a voice of beauty and sound that they can speak through from the first day of class (well not so beautiful to us - but to their own precious hearts - they are speaking) and who's to say?
+Everlasting gift of music - because the music your child learns is a voice of beauty and sound that they can speak through from the first day of class (well not so beautiful to us - but to their own precious hearts - they are speaking) and who's to say?
 This is their beautiful child voice speaking through this instrument of sound.
-Many, many schools are providing excellent music education for your child.
+Many schools are providing excellent music education for your child.
 Now is the time to focus on giving your child this opportunity.

 Extensive research studies have proven that children display long-term positive results from learning to play a musical instrument.
 Here's to mention a few: